softwarefactory-project/sf-operator/doc/user/zuul_config_repository.md

           - zuul/zuul-jobs
 ```

+!!! danger
+    Please take care not to override the `internal` tenant definition.

 A minimal Zuul tenant should be populated with at least one [config/trusted](https://zuul-ci.org/docs/zuul/latest/tenants.html#attr-tenant.config-projects) project.
 This tenant's config project (`my-tenant-config-repo` in the example above) defines Zuul configuration such as the `pipelines`, the `base job` and related base Ansible `playbooks`.

 While the tenant's config project could be setup manually, we also provide a `cli` command to scaffold its content.

+!!! note
-> Note that [zuul/zuul-jobs](https://zuul-ci.org/docs/zuul-jobs/latest/) should be part of a new tenant.
+    The [zuul/zuul-jobs](https://zuul-ci.org/docs/zuul-jobs/latest/) project should always be part of a new tenant.
 The `SF boostrap-tenant` command expects that
     this repository is part of the tenant.

+!!! info
-> The `opendev.org` connection is available by default on any Software-Factory deployment.
+    The `opendev.org` connection is preconfigured on any Software-Factory deployment.

 ### Bootstrap a config-project